FuelRats/Galmap/README.txt

 You should probably switch backends to Postgres, in which case you will also need to pip install psycopg2.
 (Requires python-dev installed on the host) Change the connection string in development.ini and production.ini.
+You should use python3 as your virtualenv base.

 Getting Started
 ---------------